macklinu/gucci-gang/README.md

 $ npx gucci-gang
 ```

-This will print an ASCII art picture of [Lil Pump](https://twitter.com/lilpump) to your terminal, like so
+This will print an ASCII art picture of [Lil Pump](https://twitter.com/lilpump) to your terminal, like so:

 ![](./screenshots/gucci-gang.png)